 For example:

-In this case, the website must actively provide clear and concise information about the data processing activities, including the types of personal data processed, the purposes for which the data is processed, and the person’s rights in relation to their personal data, such as the right to access, rectify, or erase the data.
+In this case, the website must provide clear information about the data processing activities, including the types of personal data processed, the purposes for the processing, and the person’s rights in relation to their data.

 👉 Note that relying exclusively on implied consent may be illegal, depending on your circumstances and which laws apply to you.